spraja08/GenAIMetroMap/README.md

 ---
 ### 8. Alignment

+Understand the methods for aligning language models with human values and specific objectives.
+This section covers techniques like RLHF, Constitutional AI, and preference optimization to ensure models generate helpful and appropriate responses.

 Model alignment refers to the process of ensuring that the behavior of a large language model aligns with human values, goals, or specific preferences.
 Reinforcement Learning with Human Feedback (RLHF) is the broader framework that is used in tailoring the model's responses to be helpful, truthful, and safe, while avoiding undesirable behaviors.